pybop-team/PyBOP/joss/paper.md

 ## Parameterisation

-Battery model parameterisation is difficult due to the high ratio of the number of parameters to measurable outputs.
-A complete parameterisation often requires a step-by-step identification of smaller groups of parameters from a variety of different datasets.
+Battery model parameterisation is difficult due to the high ratio of the number of parameters to measurable outputs [@Miguel:2021; @Wang:2022; @Andersson:2022].
+A complete parameterisation often requires a step-by-step identification of smaller groups of parameters from a variety of different datasets [@Chu:2019; @Chen:2020; @Kirk:2023].

 ## Design optimisation